 - Personalization And Customization Are As Popular As Ever

-- Shift Away From Retail To Shopping At Home
+- Shift Away From Retail To Live Shopping At Home

 - Increased Protection From Blue Light And Screens

-This applies just as much to the formulas themselves as the people running the brands: ethically conscious business practices are also a must, and should be expected to be examined through a magnifying glass.
+This applies just as much to the formulas themselves as the people running the brands: Ethically conscious business practices are also a must, and should be expected to be examined through rigorous reporting.

 There's no more room for exclusivity.
 As brands like Fenty Beauty, Illamasqua, and Black Opal Beauty float to the top of the beauty market, and mainstays like Too Faced, Milk, and Make Up For Ever keep up with demand, the standards for shade ranges are going up.

-If a brand wants to reach all demographics, they need to create collections where anyone and everyone can find themselves in their product lines.
+If a brand wants to practice inclusivity, they need to create collections where anyone and everyone can find themselves in their product lines.
 Illamasqua's tagline explicitly celebrates “express your true self” as they "redefine beauty."
-I think they're doing something right: their profits rose to their highest yet of $50M in 2020.

-For example, Fenty Beauty offers one of the widest shade ranges for foundation on the market with 50 shades.
+For example, Fenty Beauty offers one of the widest shade ranges of foundation on the market, with 50 shades.
 It’s paid off—the line continuously sells out.
-Several other brands offer large varieties of shades as well, including Jouer Cosmetics, Il Makiage, and more.
+And other brands like Rare Beauty have followed Fenty’s lead, offering 48 shades of their Liquid Touch Weightless Foundation.

-Kimberly Smith, co-founder of the Brown Beauty Co-Op, points out that it’s not just about shades:
+Kimberly Smith, the co-founder of the Brown Beauty Co-Op, points out that it’s not just about shades:

 3. Personalization And Customization Are As Popular As Ever

 Even though no one can be left out, people still want individuality.
-This rings especially true for cosmetics products, personal care, and eCommerce shopping.
-80% of consumers said they're more likely to make a purchase if the experience is personalized.
+This rings especially true for cosmetics products, personal care, and ecommerce shopping.
+80% of consumers said they're more likely to purchase if the experience is personalized.
 Consumers want custom-created products, the option to personalize each item, and nothing less than a fantastic customer experience and customer support.

-4. Shift Away From Retail To Shopping At Home
+4. Shift Away From Retail To Live Shopping At Home

 For a hint of what's on deck, take a look at Perfect Corp, the world’s leading AR company.
-At the end of 2019, they partnered up with the Chinese e-commerce giant, Alibaba, to integrate the YouCam Makeup AR virtual try-on technology into Taobao and Tmall Alibaba online shopping experiences.
-Chinese customers had a new way to virtually shop, and after 6 months, Alibaba revealed they had increased their conversion rate by 4x!
+Founded by Alice Chang, a former software entrepreneur, the virtual try-on technology caught the eye of e-commerce giant Alibaba in 2019.
+The company integrates the YouCam Makeup AR virtual try-on technology into Taobao and Tmall Alibaba online shopping experiences.
+Chinese customers had a new way to shop virtually, and after 6 months, Alibaba revealed they had increased their conversion rate by 4X!

-Get yourself acquainted with the Mobile Ecommerce Trends of 2021 to make sure you're always in the game.
+Get acquainted with the Mobile Ecommerce Trends of 2023 to make sure you're always in the game.

-Once the beauty industry realized how clinical most of the common antibacterial hand sanitizers are, the safety-essential entered the luxury space, and now everyone from Amazon to goop is trying to get a piece.
+Once the beauty industry realized how clinical most of the common antibacterial hand sanitizers are, the safety-essential entered the luxury space, and now everyone from Amazon to Goop is trying to get in on the action.